 - Direct communication channels (i.e., the mediums that can be used to communicate directly with your buyers, which include your website, email messages, and telephone conversations)

 Once you have fully studied those market participants, you should be able to glean unique insight that helps you establish your go-to-market strategy and understand the effects of your execution.

 From there, go-to-market strategy design is all about zeroing in on one specific customer segment (if you’re targeting more than one segment at once), determining the leverage points that give you the best chance to influence behaviors, and designing one unit of your strategy at a time.

 What approaches have you adopted to improve your market clarity?

-Editor’s note: The next post in this series will help expansion-stage companies determine whether or not they’re ready for go-to-market strategy design, while future posts will dive into the specific steps that growing companies need to take to incorporate the principles of design into their go-to-market strategy.
+Editor’s note: This post is the third in a series diving into the specific steps that growing companies need to take to incorporate the principles of design into their go-to-market strategy.
 Read the other posts in the series below:

 - Why focus is everything